Tuition and Funding

 Ph.D.
 Fellowships

-The LBJ School typically guarantees four years of funding for doctoral students admitted to the program.
+The LBJ School typically guarantees five years of funding for doctoral students admitted to the program.
 This normally comes in the form of a combination of subsidized tuition, fellowship support, and employment as a Teaching Assistant or Graduate Research Assistant.

 In addition to the school's own fellowship packages, students may be nominated to compete for prestigious University Awards (Harrington Fellowships, Named Continuing Fellowships, Preemptive Recruitment Fellowships and some others), as well as for external fellowship and research funding from the Social Science Research Council, the National Science Foundation, the Ford Foundation and other organizations.